OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 to Kiriathaim, Beth Gamul and Beth Meon,

 ## Jeremiah 48:24
-to Kerioth and Bozrah— to all the towns of Moab, far and near.
+to Kerioth and Bozrah— to all the towns of Moab, both near and far.

 ## Jeremiah 48:25
 Moab’s horn is cut off; her arm is broken,” declares the Lord.